Law

 I decided to study law because I was interested in the intersection of human behaviour, economics, politics and the structure of society.
 I took these subjects in high school (equivalent to A-levels) and decided law was the best route to explore these interests.

 I have learned about all the above and more!
-Although the workload is quite rigorous, the tutors are fair and very supportive.
+Although the workload of a law degree is quite rigorous, the tutors are fair and very supportive.
 Generally, there will be a reading list for the week and an essay due for each subject.
 The reading list will contain textbook overviews, as well as primary texts (i.e. cases and statutes).

 A tutorial will take place at the end of the week, where you will have the opportunity to ask questions and discuss the work set that week.
 There will be late nights in the library and cramming for an essay no doubt, but the peers within your course and the resources available are there to help and support you to thrive.